mdaines/viz-js/README.md

 ## Build

-To build from source, you will need to install the Emscripten SDK: http://kripken.github.io/emscripten-site/docs/getting_started/index.html
+To build from source, you will need to [install the Emscripten SDK](http://kripken.github.io/emscripten-site/docs/getting_started/index.html).

 To download the sources and build everything: